TwixmixyJanet/winner-pick/README.md

   - many cast members to one group
   - one cast member to one user
   - many cast members to many episodes
-- Episodes
+- Eliminations
-  - many episodes to many cast members
+  - many eliminations to many cast members

 <br />